 If you plan to continue working beyond your state pension age, you can still claim your pension as soon as you reach the UK pension age.
 You also have the option to defer claiming your pension.
 Any delay in taking your state pension can increase the amount you receive when you claim it in the future.

-The UK retirement age has undergone several amendments and is expected to keep changing in the future.
+The UK retirement age, or default retirement age, has undergone several amendments and is expected to keep changing in the future.
 Ultimately, the retirement age and the state pension age do not need to be the same in the UK.
 You can retire early and claim your pension once you hit the state pension age, or you can continue working even after reaching your UK pension age.

-It’s essential for anyone working in the UK to be fully aware of their state pension age, the amount they’re likely to receive and how the tax system works so that they can plan for a comfortable retirement.
+It’s essential for anyone working in the UK to be fully aware of their state pension age, the amount they’re likely to receive, pension options, and how the tax system works so that they can plan for a comfortable retirement.

 What is the retirement age in the UK?

 A forced or default retirement age no longer exists in the UK.
 When you can tire varies based on personal circumstances and employer policies.
 However, the current State Pension retirement age for men and women is 66.
 If you decide to work past the state pension age in the UK, you will continue to earn National Insurance contributions while you work, which may help to increase your state pension in the future.

 Can I retire at 62 and get State Pension in the UK?